 - Fatigue and weakness

 Many of these symptoms can be related to other conditions such as infections, hemorrhoids or irritable bowel syndrome.
 The important thing is that you see your doctor right away so your issue can be treated.

 In my particular situation I didn’t fit the mold.
 I didn’t have any the risk factors which makes it even more frustrating.
 I worked out 6 days a week, ate clean, maintained a normal weight, rarely drank alcohol, didn’t smoke and have no family history.
 Cancer isn’t afraid of anyone or anything.
 However, I still maintain the best health that I can to avoid any controllable risk factors.
-Currently, I am getting my cancer treatment at the Mayo clinic and am involved in a research program to get the screening guidelines changed to a lower age to start detecting polyps, precancerous polyps and cancer in younger patients.
+Currently, I am in remission and making sure to keep up with all of my follow-up screenings and appointments.
+I am involved in a research program to get the screening guidelines changed to a lower age to start detecting polyps, precancerous polyps and cancer in younger patients.

 To learn more about colorectal cancer, how staging is determined, and to see case studies on life insurance underwriting, visit our Ask an Underwriter: Colorectal Cancer blog.

 Marketing Content and Social Media

 Jeanna has a passion for letting her creativity shine.
 At Quotacy she manages social media, is a co-host of Quotacy's Q&A Friday YouTube channel, and enjoys writing here and there.
 When she's not at the office, you can find her hanging with her husband and rescue animals, brunching with girlfriends, or loving up on her nieces and nephews.
 Connect with her on LinkedIn.